About Our Fellowship

-The goal of the Male Reproductive Medicine and Surgery Fellowship at Baylor College of Medicine is to develop clinical expertise in the diagnosis and treatment of the male patient with infertility, erectile dysfunction, and testosterone deficiency.
+Male Reproductive Medicine and SurgeryFellowship The Male Reproductive Medicine and Surgery fellowship is a one-year fellowship under the mentorship of Larry Lipshultz, M.D., Professor of Urology and the Lester and Sue Smith EndowedChair for Reproductive Medicine at Baylor College of Medicine.
+The goal of the fellowship is to develop clinical expertise in the diagnosis and treatment of the male patient with infertility, erectile dysfunction, Peyronie’s disease, and hypogonadism.